 What Travel Insurance Plans Are Being Looked Into?

 Attorneys are specifically interested in speaking with travelers who purchased travel insurance plans that were issued by:

 Travel insurance plans are meant to cover risks such as trip cancellations, trip interruptions, medical emergencies and lost baggage.
 These risks can be divided into two categories – those that may occur before departure, such as a cancellation, and those that occur post-departure, such as lost baggage.

 In other words, if a traveler cancels a trip before departing, he or she has paid for insurance coverage for the entire trip but Travelex/Transamerica have only assumed the risk for part of the trip.

 Attorneys believe that travelers who cancel should receive refunds for the post-departure insurance coverage that was included in their policies but was never provided.

 How Can a Class Action Lawsuit Help?

 A class action lawsuit, if successful, could repay customers for the cost of post-departure travel insurance that was never provided but was included in the price of the policy.
 It could also force travel insurance providers to change their refund policies.

-You typically don’t need to do anything to join a class action lawsuit, but you can certainly help with the litigation by filling out a form on this page and tell us what happened.
+Fill out the form on this page and tell us what happened.
 Attorneys working with ClassAction.org need to hear from more people who bought travel insurance plans and canceled their trips before departure to help with this investigation.

 What’s the Risk?